Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: Tensorial super- -model backgrounds -- generalities

 \section{Tensorial super-$\si$-model backgrounds -- generalities}

-We shall be concerned with the by now well-established Green--Schwarz-type models of dynamics of extended supersymmetric objects, also known as \textbf{super-$p$-branes}, whose classical configurations are generalised superharmonic embeddings $\,\Om\too\xcM\,$ of the {\bf worldvolume} $\,\Om$,\ a standard manifold of dimension $p+1\in\ovl{1,11}\,$ (parametrising the history of a charged point-like particle, loop, membrane {\it etc.}) equipped with an intrinsic metric $\,\g$,\ in a {\bf target supermanifold} $\,\xcM$,\ to be termed the {\bf supertarget} in what follows.
-A general (real) supermanifold is a ringed space $\,\xcM=(M,\cO_M)\,$ composed of a (second countable Hausdorff) topological space $\,M\,$ (termed the {\bf body} of $\,M$) and a sheaf $\,\cO_M\,$ of (real) associative unital superalgebras on $\,M\,$ (termed the {\bf structure sheaf} and to be thought of as a generalisation of the sheaf of real functions on a manifold), locally modelled on $\,(\bR^{\x m},C^\infty(\cdot,\bR)\ox_\bR\bigwedge^\bullet\bR^{\x n})\,$ -- here, the pair $\,(m,n)$,\ constant over the entire $\cM$,\ is the so-called superdimension of $\,\cM$.\ The global geometry of such a structure is identified in the fundamental Batchelor--Gaw\c{e}dzki Theorem of Refs.\,\cite{Gawedzki:1977pb,Batchelor:1979a} which states that $\,\xcM\,$ is (globally) isomorphic with the ringed space $\,(M,\G(\bigwedge^\bullet\bV))\,$ for $\,(\bV,M,\pi_\bV,\bR^{\x n})\,$ a real vector bundle of rank $n$ over the body.
-Supermanifolds admit (local) coordinate descriptions, and in this work we shall deal exclusively with supermanifolds with {\it global} coordinate systems, so that there will be no need for the abstract theory of supermanifolds.
+We shall be concerned with the by now well-established Green--Schwarz-type models of dynamics of extended supersymmetric objects, also known as \textbf{super-$p$-branes}, whose classical configurations are generalised superharmonic embeddings $\,\xi\in[\Om,\xcM]\,$ of the {\bf worldvolume} $\,\Om$,\ a standard manifold of dimension $p+1\in\ovl{1,11}\,$ parametrising the history of a charged point-like particle, loop, membrane {\it etc.}, in a {\bf target supermanifold} $\,\xcM$,\ to be termed the {\bf supertarget} in what follows.
+A general (real) \textbf{supermanifold} of \textbf{superdimension} $\,m\,|\,n\,$ is a ringed space $\,\xcM=(M,\cO_M)\,$ composed of a (second countable Hausdorff) topological space $\,M\,$ (termed the {\bf body} of $\,\xcM$) and a sheaf $\,\cO_M\,$ of (real) associative unital supercommutative algebras on $\,M\,$ (termed the {\bf structure sheaf} and to be thought of as a generalisation of the sheaf of real functions on a manifold), locally modelled on $\,(\bR^{\x m},C^\infty(\cdot,\bR)\ox\bigwedge^\bullet\bR^{\x n})\,$ -- here, the pair $\,(m,n)$,\ is assumed to be constant over the entire $M$.\ Accordingly, a morphism $\,\xcF\ :\ (M_1,\cO_{M_1})\too(M_2,\cO_{M_2})\,$ between supermanifolds $\,(M_A,\cO_{M_A}),\ A\in\{1,2\}\,$ is a pair $\,\xcF\equiv(f,\phi)\,$ composed of a continuous map $\,f\ :\ M_1\too M_2\,$ and a morphism of structure sheaves $\,\phi\ :\ \cO_{M_2}\too f_*\cO_{M_1}$,\ \emph{i.e.}, a family of algebra homomorphisms $\,\phi_\cU\ :\ \cO_{M_2}(\cU)\too\cO_{M_1}(f^{-1}(\cU))\,$ indexed by the topology $\,\xcT(M_2)\ni\cU\,$ of $\,M_2$.\ The global geometry of such a structure is identified in the fundamental Gaw\c{e}dzki--Batchelor Theorem of Refs.\,\cite{Gawedzki:1977pb,Batchelor:1979a} which states that $\,\xcM\,$ is (globally, but non-canonically) isomorphic with the ringed space $\,(M,\G(\bigwedge^\bullet\bV))\,$ for $\,(\bV,M,\pi_\bV,\bR^{\x n})\,$ a real vector bundle of rank $n$ over the body.
+Supermanifolds admit (local) coordinate descriptions, and in this work we shall deal exclusively with supermanifolds with {\it global} coordinate systems, so that there will be no need for the abstract theory of supermanifolds beyond the above definition.
 The presence of global coordinate systems helps to simplify our treatment of the differential calculus on the supermanifolds of interest, which will be seen to play an instrumental r\^ole in the field-theoretic constructions.
-Thus, we shall use the fact that the tangent sheaf $\,\cT\xcM\equiv{\rm sDer}(\cO_M)\,$ of superderivations of the structure sheaf (whose sections are to be thought of as (super)vector fields on $\,\xcM$), as well as the dual cotangent sheaf $\,\cT^*\xcM\equiv\Hom_{\Mod_{\cO_M}}(\cT\xcM,\cO_M)\,$ (whose sections are to be thought of as super-1-forms on $\,\xcM$) are in general locally, and in our case also globally free, with generators given by -- respectively -- coordinate superderivations and coordinate differentials.
-All this will enable us to develop our discussion in a far-reaching structural analogy with the standard ({\it i.e.}, commutative-)geometric approach to $\si$-models, with the graded nature of the geometry under consideration reflected solely in the elementary sign conventions tabulated in Conv.\,\ref{conv:SignManifesto}.
+Thus, we shall use the fact that the \textbf{tangent sheaf} $\,\cT\xcM\equiv{\rm sDer}(\cO_M)\,$ of superderivations of the structure sheaf (whose sections are to be thought of as (super)vector fields on $\,\xcM$), as well as the dual \textbf{cotangent sheaf} $\,\cT^*\xcM\equiv\Hom_{\Mod_{\cO_M}}(\cT\xcM,\cO_M)\,$ (whose sections are to be thought of as super-1-forms on $\,\xcM$) are in general locally, and in our case also globally free, with generators given by -- respectively -- coordinate superderivations and coordinate superdifferentials.
+All this will enable us to develop our discussion in a far-reaching structural analogy with the standard ({\it i.e.}, Gra\ss mann even-)geometric approach to $\si$-models, with the graded nature of the geometry under consideration reflected solely -- on the computational level -- in the elementary sign conventions tabulated in Conv.\,\ref{conv:SignManifesto}.